automuteus/automuteus/internal/api/AUTHORIZATION.md

 clients.
 The required scopes are `identify guilds`; no bot token, client secret, or Discord gateway session is needed in the API process.

-Every request revalidates with Discord: there is no authorization cache or token persistence.
+Read requests reuse a verified (token, guild) answer for a bounded window (`AccessCacheTTL`, one minute by default; negative disables it).
+The token is stored only as a SHA-256 hash, errors are never cached, and concurrent lookups for the same pair are collapsed into one Discord round trip (singleflight), so a settings page load that asks about one guild several times costs one verification.
+Writes always verify live, and a live answer replaces the cached one, so a member removed from the guild is refused on their next write and on every read after it, and within the window on reads otherwise.
+No token is persisted beyond that window.
 Responses use `Cache-Control: no-store`.
 Discord 401 maps to 401, missing scope to 403, nonmembership to 403, and rate limits/outages/malformed upstream responses to 503.
 A Discord 429 with a valid cooldown of up to five seconds is retried once after waiting for Retry-After (or JSON retry_after),